 is a cellulose fibre derived from bamboo or wood pulp in a closed-loop manufacturing system that uses less toxic chemicals and recycles almost 100% of solvent in the process.

 Silk is another good regulator of body temperature that is also soft and breathable.
 As well as ordinary silk clothes, it’s possible to buy close-fitting silk garments specifically designed for people with eczema.
 These garments are usually worn underneath regular clothes.
 Ordinary silk clothes (as opposed to therapeutic garments) are less practical than cotton or bamboo: silk can’t be washed as easily and creams are more likely to mark it.

-For a list of stockists of clothing and bedding made from eczema-friendlier materials, please see our Clothing Stockist list.
-For more clothing tips, please see an article from our magazine on clothing
+To obtain the information on this page in a PDF format, and to obtain a list of stockists of clothing and bedding made from eczema-friendlier materials, please download our Clothing and eczema factsheet, below.
+For more clothing tips, please download the article on clothing from our magazine, Exchange, below.